maxonary/llm-steuererklaerung/README.md

 Automatically fetch, categorize, rename and sort invoices from Gmail or local folders using a local LLM (via Ollama) or ChatGPT (via OpenAI API).

 Generate Excel travel reports summarizing travel-related expenses (trips and meals) for a given year.
 The output supports both English and German column headers.

+## Complimentary Streamlit App: Interactive Bewirtungsbeleg Generator

+The project also includes a Streamlit interface for interactively generating and attaching Bewirtungsbelege (German hospitality receipts) to your restaurant or meal invoices.

+**Features:**
+- Upload a PDF invoice or select one from your sorted `Invoices/Food/` folder
+- Preview the original invoice and the generated Bewirtungsbeleg side by side
+- Use LLM-based extraction to prefill form fields, or enter/edit them manually
+- Optionally upload a signature image to be included on the Bewirtungsbeleg
+- Download the combined PDF (Bewirtungsbeleg + invoice) or mark as done
+- Filter and sort your invoices by processing status and filename
+- Edit or regenerate Bewirtungsbelege for any invoice at any time

+**Use case:**
+This app is designed for freelancers, business owners, or anyone in Germany who needs to attach a Bewirtungsbeleg to meal-related invoices for tax or accounting purposes.
+It streamlines the process, ensures all required fields are filled, and keeps your workflow organized and auditable.

+---

 ## Installing
 Install dependencies into a venv with UV.
 Make sure to have UV installed.